SeleniumHQ/fluent-selenium/README.md

 Strict is where there is only one class for that element.
 The built-in WebDriver one allows for many classes for an element, with the one specified amongst them.

+If an locator cannot find the element in the DOM, then an exception - 'FluentExecutionStopped' - is thrown (see below).

 # Multiple elements